 Method 1: Receive and withdraw PayPal funds in Uganda through a friend

 The easiest way to withdraw PayPal cash in Uganda by sending the money the a friend who has a verified account that supports withdraws.

-The friend can then send it back to you through any supported payment system in Uganda as Moneygram, Wester Union or WorldRemit.
+The friend can then send it back to you through any supported payment system in Uganda as Moneygram, Western Union, Wave or WorldRemit.

-Most Ugandan individual and companies that offer PayPal money withdraw services simply have verified PayPal accounts created in countries that support receiving PayPal funds and withdraws.
+Most Ugandan individuals and companies that offer PayPal money withdraw services simply have verified PayPal accounts created in countries that support receiving PayPal funds and withdraws.
 Such companies in Uganda include;

 Method 2: Receive and withdraw PayPal funds in Uganda through Equity Bank Kenya

-The only East African country where receiving and withdrawing PayPal money is Kenya, and it is only possible with Equity Bank Kenyan branch.
+The only East African country where receiving and withdrawing PayPal money is supported is Kenya, and even in Kenya it is only possible with Equity Bank Kenyan branch.

 So what most Ugandans do is get someone they trust in Kenya, create for them a Kenyan PayPal account and a bank account with Equity Bank Kenya.
 They then link their PayPal account with their bank using the Equity Visa/debit card.

 Once you have the Kenyan PayPal account, you can easily cash out money from your PayPal direct to your Equity Bank account.
 You can then transfer the money from Equity Bank Kenya to your Ugandan Equity bank account using internet banking.
 The money will arrive in your account in 2-5 business days.